RSC-RP/rare-disease-wf/README.md

 Special thanks also to https://github.com/dpryan79/ChromosomeMappings for chromsome name conversion keys.

+See https://nf-co.re/raredisease/1.1.1 for another workflow that may be of interest, in particular if you would like to look at structural or mitochondrial variants.

 For the main workflow,
 a VCF from WGS and/or WES is required, along with a pedigree file indicating relationships between probands and parents or other relatives.
 Functional